Historic East Towson: Urban development

 Once a community that stretched from York Road and Bosley Avenue to North and West Towson, Historic East Towson now consists of six blocks due to urban development projects.
-In 1968, Baltimore Gas & Electric bought property in East Towson and built a power substation that caused the demolition of eight historic homes and the Negro League baseball field in East Towson.
+In 1968, Baltimore Gas and Electric bought property in East Towson and built a power substation that caused the demolition of eight historic homes and the Negro League baseball field in East Towson.
 In 1972, houses on Chesapeake Avenue–also known as the Great Black Way–were demolished to build the parking garage for the Baltimore County Library.
 In 1994, the neighborhood’s bordering land was used to build the District Courthouse, causing the removal of four more historic homes.
 Later in 1994, the construction of Harris Hill affordable-condominiums razed five more historic homes in Historic East Towson.

 In 2012, Evergreene Homes approached the Delaware-based owner of the Historic Parker House log cabin in Historic East Towson.
 The company offered to buy the land, which would be used to host a townhouse development plan.
 The owner accepted and relocated this log house to Fairmount Avenue at the eastern edge of Historic East Towson.
 Evergreene obtained permits for a 35-unit luxury townhouse complex which will be located one block away from St. James African Union Methodist Protestant Church.

 In 2019, the Red Maple Place Project was proposed to provide affordable housing for residents in Baltimore County.
 The Red Maple Place Project is a planned 56-unit apartment building slated to be built on half of a 2.8 acre plot originally addressed 413 East Pennsylvania Ave in the Historic East Towson community.

 As a result of these developments and a subsequent reduction in housing, residents are relocating.
-The decision to sell and/or flip homes of Historic East Towson were made by some of the descendants of original residents.
+The decision to sell and/or flip homes of Historic East Towson was made by some of the descendants of original residents.